yofot/ECSorg/README.md

 Step 4.
 Go into services/Roblox/Roblox.Website in a command prompt/terminal, now run ```dotnet run```.
 If everything is successful, you should be able to visit the site at http://localhost:5000.
 If not, check the errors.
 If services/api/public/images/thumbnails is missing, create the folder.
 Same for UnsecuredContent.
 To run in Release mode, use this command ```dotnet run -c Release```.
 It is worth noting that some things can break if you use Release mode before you finish all the steps here.

 Step 5.
 Build the admin panel by going into services/admin in a command prompt/terminal, and then running ```npm i``` to install node modules, then ```npm run build```.
 If everything is successful, restart the dotnet terminal.
 You can do this super easily by pressing Ctrl + C then doing the same command again.
+This is make the admin panel work.

 Step 6.
 Start the frontend by going into services/2016-roblox-main/docs/get-started.md and read the guide there.
 It should explain easily to you how to start up the frontend.
 Do not use dev mode, use ```npm run build``` && ```npm run start``` as it is MUCH faster and better.